...

 What is an Abbreviated FDA 510K Submission?

 An Abbreviated FDA 510(k) Submission is a streamlined process for gaining FDA clearance for medical devices that are substantially equivalent to an already legally marketed device.
 This type of submission is typically used when there is a relevant renowned standard for your specific medical device or when a specific FDA guidance document is available for the device classification.
 If your device meets these criteria, you may opt for an Abbreviated 510(k) submission to demonstrate its conformity with the necessary regulatory requirements.
-Working with experienced FDA 510k consultants or a qualified FDA 510k consultant can help ensure your submission is thorough and meets the FDA’s expectations.
+Working with experienced FDA 510k consultants can help ensure your submission is thorough and meets the FDA’s expectations.
 Medical device FDA consulting services can provide expert advice on whether this submission type is right for your device, simplifying the process and improving the chances of clearance.

 Timelines for FDA 510K Approval and Clearance